Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Depth evolution of the maximum confocal signal

 \section{Depth evolution of the maximum confocal signal}

-Figure \ref{depth} shows the depth evolution of the maximum confocal signal at each depth without normalization.
+Supplementary Fig.~\ref{depth} shows the depth evolution of the maximum confocal signal at each depth without normalization.
 This curve is plotted at the end of the matrix imaging process.
-The compensation of aberrations and diffraction operated by matrix imaging allows a finer analysis than the preliminary study provided in Sec.~\ref{normS}.
+The compensation of aberrations and diffraction operated by matrix imaging allows a finer analysis than the preliminary fit of the confocal signal provided in Supplementary Fig.~1.
 It shows different behaviors in each main part of the volcano.
-While a strong attenuation is observed in the superior part of the volcano ($z=$0-3.5 km, see also Sec.~\ref{normS}), the deeper part of the volcano (Fig.~\ref{depth}B) exhibits fluctuations around a relatively constant reflectivity.
+While a strong attenuation is observed in the upper part of the volcano ($z=$0-3.5 km, see also Supplementary Fig.~\ref{normZ}), the deeper part of the volcano (Supplementary Fig.~\ref{depth}b) exhibits fluctuations around a relatively constant reflectivity.
 The magma storage zone ($z$=5-8.5 km) shows a weaker reflectivity probably due the presence of extended magma volumes.
 This region is surrounded by two areas of larger reflectivity around 4 and 9 km.
 This larger confocal signal is probably a manifestation of the important impedance mismatch existing at the boundaries of the magma storage zone (fluid-rock interface). \alex{Above the outer carapace of the magma storage system, there are lenses of supercritical acid fluids/brines, and then closer to the surface these supercritical fluids become zones with gases and/or liquid hydrothermal fluids that are present in the pores of the host-rocks, along special zones of porosity-permeability~\cite{Moretti2020}.
-On the one hand, this porous region may account for the enhancement of the confocal signal observed between $z=3.5$ and 5 km in Fig.~\ref{depth}.
+On the one hand, this porous region may account for the enhancement of the confocal signal observed between $z=3.5$ and 5 km in Supplementary Fig.~\ref{depth}.
 On the other hand, the increase of reflectivity at the bottom of the magma storage system ($z=8.5-10$ km) is a priori due to the back-reflection echo induced by the interface between eruptive melt of the magma storage system and the deeper host-rock.}